What is Green Curry?

 - 5 kaffir lime leaves

-- 550 grams chicken thighs (cut into bite-size pieces)
+- 550 grams boneless skin-on chicken thighs (cut into bite-size pieces)

 - 200 grams Thai green eggplant (trimmed and quartered)